pact-foundation/pact-js-mocha/README.md

 })

 ```
-And your provider test will look like this:
+And your provider test will look like this (there's no need to tell Mocha about the Mock Server):

 ```javascript
 var expect = require('chai').expect